-Any Council policy review or repeal must be submitted to the Policy Review Committee for consideration, except for a major Policy review.
+Any minor review or rescission of an existing Council Policy must be submitted to the Policy Review Committee for consideration.
 A major review to a Council Policy is to be presented to a Concept Forum.

 6.5 CEO Directives

 The CEO is to develop and maintain a suite of CEO Directives that underpin and give effect to the Council Policies and the operational functions of the City generally.